TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

-├── assets            assets (eg. vectors, images) used by the frontend ├── components        react components shared throughout the frontend ├── console           root of the console application │   ├── api           api definitions to communicate with the stack │   ├── containers    container components
+├── assets            assets (eg. vectors, images) used by the frontend ├── components        react components shared throughout the frontend ├── console           root of the console application │   ├── api           api definitions to communicate with The Things Stack │   ├── containers    container components
 │   ├── lib           utility classes and functions
 │   ├── store         redux actions, reducers and logic middlewares